vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ## How the code works

-In the first part, the workplace name is translated into the capacity id by looking it up in table CRHD and KAKO.
+In the first part, the workplace name is translated into the capacity id by looking it up in the CRHD and KAKO tables.

 ![image](/assets/2023-12-09/070.png)

-The we call the actual function module CR_CAPACITY_AVAILABLE.
+Then we call the actual function module `CR_CAPACITY_AVAILABLE`.

 ![image](/assets/2023-12-09/080.png)

 The return values are translated into the elements of the return structure.
-Please note the capaity is returned in the unit seconds.
-We already transfer the seconds into minutes before we return the values to the caller.
+Please note that the capacity is returned as seconds.
+We already convert the seconds into minutes before we return the values to the caller.
 Depending on the use case it might make sense to use hours here.

 ![image](/assets/2023-12-09/090.png)

-Beside the capacity also the operating time, and the daily start and end time is calculated.
+Besides the capacity, the operating time, daily start time, and daily end time are calculated.

 ## Using the RFC function module in Peakboard